flipkart-incubator/ranger/README.md

 - _Host_ - Hostname for the service.
 - _Port_ - Port on which this service is running.
 - _Serializer_ - A serializer implementation that will be used to serialize and store the shard information on ZooKeeper
+- _Healthcheck_ - The healthcheck function is called every second and the status is updated on Zookeeper.
-- _Monitors_ : The health state of your service is decided by a list of monitors.
-They are either inline or isolated.
+- _Monitors_ : The health state of your service is also decided by a list of monitors.
 Register a list of monitors.
 These monitors will be monitored at regular intervals and an aggregated status is updated on Zookeeper
-  - _Inline Monitors_ - These monitors will be triggered one after the other.
-Register its implementation to perform any kind of regular health checks on your service.
   - _Isolated Monitors_ - Each of these monitors will be running continuously on separate isolated threads.
 Each thread holds an independent state of the isolated monitor.
 The state of all Monitors will be aggregated an updated on Zookeeper at regular intervals.

 A node will be marked unhealthy iff:
   - The service is stopped.
-  - If any inline monitor's _Monitor.monitor()_ function returns _HealthcheckStatus.unhealthy_.
-This signifies, the service is unhealthy or out of rotation.
   - If any isolated monitor's state is _HealthcheckStatus.unhealthy_
   - If _Healthcheck.check()_ has not been updated for over a minute.
 This signifies that the process is probably zombified.